rjwalls/CS4401-notes/2099-01-02-basics_bufferoverflows.md

 first instruction.
 As most functions eventually return to the caller, the current value of the instruction pointer must first be saved so that the CPU can return to where it was before (i.e., the calling function).
-We call this saved value, the return address.
-Given that the instruction pointer register can only store a single address, we have to find some other place to save the old pointer.
+We call this saved value, the **return address**.
+Given that the instruction pointer register can only store a single address, we have to find some place to save the old pointer.
 The answer is to put it in memory, but where in memory?
 That's another job for the stack.